 NEUR 4870 MOLECULAR AND CELLULAR NEUROBIOLOGY (3 credits)

 This course presents foundational topics in molecular and cellular neurobiology in the context of how the nervous system is functionally organized.
 Topics include: nervous system cell types and their subcellular organization; electrical properties of neurons and glia; energy metabolism and biochemistry of the brain; intra- and intercellular neuronal signaling; the regulation of gene expression in neuronal cells; synaptic plasticity; and how these are altered in disease.
 (Cross-listed with BIOL 4870, BIOL 8876, NEUR 8876).

 NEUR 4890 GENES, BRAIN, AND BEHAVIOR (3 credits)

 This course will evaluate the complex interaction between an organism's genome and neural activity pattern in the nervous system as related to behavior.
 In this course students will explore how changes in gene expression (allelic variants, epigenetics, differential regulation) and gene networks within neural tissue can reciprocally influence behaviors such as communication, foraging, reproduction, and cognition.
 (Cross-listed with BIOL 4890, BIOL 8896, PSYC 8896)

 NEUR 4910 SPECIAL TOPICS IN NEUROSCIENCE - BLOCK 1 (3 credits)

 Fulfills Neuroscience BLOCK 1 or Neuroscience Elective requirement.
 A study of designated special topic in neuroscience.
 Students may repeat this class as long as the specific topic is not duplicated.

-Prerequisite(s)/Corequisite(s): NEUR 1500, junior-senior status (sophomore status by permission), or instructor permission.
+Prerequisite(s)/Corequisite(s): NEUR 1520, junior-senior status (sophomore status by permission), or instructor permission.
 Not open to non-degree graduate students.